1st

 Scheduling

-May – end of research
+May – end of research1st

 August – end of implementation & testing.